On efforts to decouple early universe cosmology and quantum gravity phenomenology: Information couriers in spacetime

-As just stated, this is merely a formal trick --- not so unlike older formal approaches that associate the Big Bang singularity with definite boundary points (which one might then regard as two-sided, and embedded in something larger).
-But in the class of cosmologies considered in \citep{ijjas2018bouncing}, which feature a period of slow contraction followed by a bounce, and then by a period of expansion, something suitably similar to this technique can provide a means of identifying the expanding period with the standard model (that is, despite the latter's singular structure).
-Hence, one can understand these cosmologies to resolve the Big Bang singularity in the standard model by (quasi-locally) lifting a sufficient number of standard model geodesics near the singularity therein into an alternative setting, which features early contraction followed by a ``classical (non-singular)'' bounce.
-The diagrammatic tool presented in \citep{ijjas2018bouncing} thus enters the discussion, as a helpful means of bookkeeping in the ensuing general program of research in cosmology beyond the standard model.
+As I have just summarized it, the lifting procedure is clearly a formal trick --- not so unlike older formal approaches that associate the Big Bang singularity with definite boundary points (which one might then regard as two-sided, and embedded in something larger).
+But in the class of cosmologies considered in \citep{ijjas2018bouncing}, which feature a period of slow contraction followed by a bounce, and then by a period of expansion, something suitably similar to this procedure can provide a means of identifying the expanding period with the standard model (that is, despite the latter's singular structure).
+Hence, one can understand these cosmologies to resolve the Big Bang singularity in the standard model by (quasi-locally) lifting a sufficienty dense set of standard model geodesics near the singularity therein into an alternative setting, which features early contraction followed by a ``classical (non-singular)'' bounce.
+The diagrammatic tool whose presentation is the focus in \citep{ijjas2018bouncing} thus enters the discussion, as a helpful means of bookkeeping in the ensuing general program of research in cosmology beyond the standard model.